Maskinen

-Maskinen ([maˈɧǐːnɛn], "The Machine") was a Swedish music group consisting of the rapper Herbert Munkhammar who was earlier part of the duo Afasi & Filthy and Frej Larsson, also a member of the band Slagsmålsklubben and duo Far & Son.
+Maskinen ([maˈɧǐːnɛn], "The Machine") is a Swedish music group consisting of the rapper Herbert Munkhammar who was earlier part of the duo Afasi & Filthy and Frej Larsson, also a member of the band Slagsmålsklubben and duo Far & Son.
 Oskar "Kihlen" Linnros, formerly a member of the band Snook, was a member of Maskinen but left after the release of the single "Segertåget".

 Maskinen's music style is alternative electro/hip hop with influences from baile funk.
 The band has released three albums, Boys II Men, Framgång & Efterfrågan (Success & Demand)) and Stora Fötter Stora Skor ("Big Feet Big Shoes").